Skip to main content

 The DNR's response was aggressive and deeply unpopular: the Eradication Zone established in 2002 required hunters to kill antlerless deer before bucks, with additional antlerless permits distributed in affected areas.
 The Earn-A-Buck requirement, which had briefly appeared in 1996 as a herd-control tool and been abandoned, was resurrected with much greater scope.
 Hunters were furious.
 The Conservation Congress voted overwhelmingly against the program.
 The political battle over CWD management lasted years and is widely credited with accelerating the decline in deer hunter numbers — from a peak of roughly 680,000 gun deer licenses sold in the 1980s, participation dropped significantly through the 2000s.

-Wisconsin's Hunter Education Program, which had begun in 1967, had by the 2000s produced dramatic reductions in hunting accidents.
+Wisconsin's Program, which had begun in 1967, had by the 2000s produced dramatic reductions in hunting accidents.
 The state went from 24 hunter fatalities in a single year (1914) to periods of multiple years without a single hunting death — a transformation driven by mandatory education, blaze orange requirements, and better firearm handling practices.

 Political Polarization